 9. Burn Candles Safely

 When using candles, keep them away from any other flammable materials.
-Put them out when you leave the room and under no circumstances should they be left burning overnight.
-Make use of a stable candle holder that will not tip over or catch on fire.
+Put candles out when you leave the room and under no circumstances should they be left burning overnight.
+Use a stable candle holder that will not tip over or catch on fire.
+Supervise children and pets while burning candles and avoid burning them completely to the end.

 10. Clean Dryer Lint Traps